 Can I use Prowlo just for monitoring?

 Prowlo includes Reddit monitoring, but its value is in what happens after monitoring — every crawled record is embedded and added to a vector-searchable Dataset that your AI agent queries over MCP.
-If you only need to know when keywords appear on Reddit and your workflow is a human reading an email or Slack alert, Syften or F5Bot are better (and cheaper) fits.
+If you only need to know when keywords appear on Reddit and your workflow is a human reading an email or Slack alert, Syften or F5Bot are better fits (F5Bot's free tier is cheaper, too).
+That said, Keyword Monitor now handles Reddit-wide keyword alerts within the $19 plan — 20 keywords, each searching all of Reddit daily — so monitoring-only use is more viable than it used to be.
 Prowlo makes sense when an AI agent needs to search Reddit data by meaning, retrieve clean typed JSON records, or receive structured webhook notifications that feed an automated workflow.
 The semantic search, MCP tools, and persistent Dataset only matter if something — human or agent — is actually querying the data.
 If you just need keyword alerts for awareness, you're paying for capabilities you won't use.

 Which Reddit monitoring tool has the best free tier?

-F5Bot has the most generous standing free tier on this list — 200 keywords, no trial clock, no credit card.
-The trade-off is feature-gating: webhooks, the REST API, and AI semantic alerts only arrive on its paid Power (~$17/mo) and Ultra (~$70/mo) plans.
+F5Bot has the only permanent free tier on this list — now 5 keywords with 20 alerts/day after its mid-2026 repricing, no trial clock, no credit card.
+The trade-off is feature-gating: AI filtering and Slack arrive at $49.99/mo (Gold), the API at $214.99/mo (Platinum).
 KWatch.io offers 2 free Reddit keywords if you also want X and LinkedIn coverage, which is useful for testing multi-platform monitoring before committing.
 Syften has no free tier (14-day PRO trial only).
 Octolens offers a 7-day free trial and Prowlo offers a 14-day free trial, both with full feature access — the best way to evaluate whether their paid capabilities justify the subscription before committing to monthly billing.
 If you're unsure which tool category you need, start with F5Bot's free tier (instant), then trial Prowlo or Octolens to see whether the additional capability changes your workflow meaningfully.

 Do I need a reddit alert tool if I'm already on Reddit daily?